Special Interest Groups & Sections

 International Activities

-Co-Chairs: Ariba Khan, MD Niharika Suchak, MBBS, MHS, FACP
+Co-Chairs: Niharika Suchak, MBBS, MHS, FACP

 Mission: To bring together AGS members who have an interest in the development of international initiatives in geriatrics care and education.
 As our global older adult population continues to grow, we will see an increasing demand for health and social-service systems tailored to older adult needs.